red-dev-inc/subnet-evm/README.md

 }
 ```

-next, at [line 261] create a function to return the fork enabled status based on block timestamp
+Next, at about [line 261](./params/config.go#L261) we created a function to return the fork enabled status based on block timestamp

 ```diff
 func (c *ChainConfig) IsTxAllowList(blockTimestamp *big.Int) bool {